integratedmodelling/klab/adapters/klab.adapter.copernicus/NOTES.md

 * They limit the request to "100 item" which seems to be the product of the number of variables, years, days, months requested.
 That seems to limit the request to 1 var, all days, 3 months of 1 year, which is a 250MB zip file containing one fucking NC file per day (probably each an "item"), which would be the easy thing to download with a URL and a name pattern instead of going through ridiculous hoops just to get the same stuff.
 In addition, the request returns a "task" which packages the zip and must be waited for and re-asked.
 * They expect the world to use Python for one download at a time; the REST API is "unsupported" and can change at their pleasure to fit the Python client.
 * What they call "the API" everywhere is actually the Python client.
-* Each individual "download" must be preceded by a POST request that accepts the terms of use :(
+* *At least the first individual "download" must be preceded by a manual login or POST request to accept the terms of use, or nothing will work :(*

 From the API description page: